Cactus-Network/cactus-agent/src/api/README.md

 # API

-There are 2 kinds of APIs in chia.
+There are 2 kinds of APIs in cactus.
 `RPC API` and `Websocket API`

 ### RPC API
-RPC API is used to send message directly to chia services like `farmer`, `harvester`, `full_node`, `wallet`, `data_layer`, `crawler`.
+RPC API is used to send message directly to cactus services like `farmer`, `harvester`, `full_node`, `wallet`, `data_layer`, `crawler`.

 RPC API is just an async function with a traditional request/response style.